Clinic Operation.2026

 Patient Journey Map

-Looking across the full patient journey, from discovery and booking to intake, treatment, payment, and return visits, I identified three recurring issues:
+Looking across the full patient journey, from discovery and booking to intake, treatment, payment, and return visits, I identified two recurring issues:

 - ICBC cases lacked clear treatment tracking